kalvir781/kalv/nort/index.md

 ---

 <h2>Nort</h2>

-<p>A platform that I'm working on to scan any structure with lidar and upload to the web.
+A platform that I'm working on to scan any structure with lidar and upload to the web.
 Allowing others to see what you're seeing.
+Would love to talk to Apple about this and work with them on what else they could do with this.
+I think it would be great for a new social platform for creatives of all ages and colours.

 <h3>My Bedroom</h3>
 <p><small>Use your mouse and pinch to zoom in.</small></p>